imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 ```
 // * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * //

-surfaceFile "buildings.obj";
+surfaceFile "geometry.obj";

 maxCellSize 10;
 ```

 These two settings are at least required for creating a mesh:
- - `surfaceFile`: Name of the geometry file in the case folder, here `buildings.obj` which is located in the OpenFOAM case folder.
+ - `surfaceFile`: Name of the geometry file in the case folder, here `geometry.obj` which is located in the OpenFOAM case folder.
  - `maxCellSize`: Maximum cell size in meters for creating the background mesh.

 With this minimal example, the unstructured hexahedral-dominated mesh can be created using the following command: